-In order to find the program best suited to their individual needs, students work closely with faculty advisers from a variety of disciplines and with the Off-Campus Study Office.
+In order to find the program best suited to their individual needs, students work closely with faculty advisers from a variety of disciplines and with the Office of Off-Campus Study.
 Grinnell students currently study Arabic in Egypt, Jordan, and Morocco.
 While abroad, students can concentrate on the study of language or on Middle Eastern Studies.
 Students of French and Arabic can study both of these languages in Morocco.

 Students’ programs of study include, for example:

 - Modern Standard Arabic along with Egyptian, Jordanian or Moroccan colloquial Arabic

 - Modern Arabic Literature

 - Contemporary History of Morocco and the Middle East

 - Contemporary Politics in the Middle East

 - Islam and the West

 - The New Middle East